mcrovero/flutter_interactive_keyboard/example/README.md

-# interactive_keyboard_native_example
+# flutter_interactive_keyboard_example

-Demonstrates how to use the interactive_keyboard_native plugin.
+Demonstrates how to use the flutter_interactive_keyboard plugin.

 ## Getting Started